culvertsoft/mgen/README.md

 Development is a few months from an initial beta release.

-All the core functionality is implemented and we've built about half the cross-language integration tests we want.
+All the core functionality is implemented and we've built about half the cross-language integration tests we want, but there are currently a few limitations:

-We've not yet started on configuring test boxes for multiple simulated dev environments, and the build scripts for our C++ tests currently do not work with Visual Studio.
+ - We've not yet started on configuring test boxes for multiple dev platforms
+ - Our build scripts for C++ tests currently do not build with Visual Studio.

-Documentation is somewhat lacking.
+ - Documentation is somewhat lacking.

 ## License